Sleighs/HeroMatchups/README.md

 A hero matchup companion for Overwatch.

-Check it out at https://hero-pick-app.web.app/
+Check it out at heromatchups.com (and alternatively https://hero-pick-app.web.app/)

 ![](client/public/heropick-screenshot1.png)